Metehan120/rsmalloc/UPDATES.md

 ### Radix ownership granularity

-- Increased radix ownership chunks from 4 KiB to 512 KiB, reducing ownership-bitmap metadata by 128x.
-Reduced the top level from 8 bits to 1 bit so the radix still covers the low 56-bit user-address range without unused address-index capacity; each 512-byte bitmap leaf now covers 2 GiB.
+- Increased radix ownership chunks from 4 KiB to 512 KiB, reducing ownership-bitmap metadata by 128x; each 512-byte bitmap leaf now covers 2 GiB.
+A later simplification removed the separate one-bit L0 allocation entirely and widened L1 to 13 bits, retaining coverage of the low 56-bit user-address range with one fewer dependent lookup on ownership checks.
 - Rounded page-backend arenas and direct large-allocation mappings to the 512 KiB ownership granule.
 Direct allocation, free, and realloc paths now derive the same checked mapping length, and the Rust `ArenaBytes` configuration accepts only 512 KiB multiples.

 ### Guard pages